BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         adds "This object is a member of a union" text to objects that have "1 of n" or "union" semantics; such objects are identified by having minEntries=0 and maxEntries=1

+    --sortobjects
+        reports objects (and profiles) in alphabetical order rather than in the order that they are defined in the XML

     --special=deprecated|imports|key|nonascii|normative|notify|obsoleted|pat
     href|profile|ref|rfc